mdonagh/rails-assessment/README.md

 **#show**

-I've seen people using Raw SQL instead of Active Record queries in extremely old legacy code but I think it's fair to assume we don't have to do that anymore.
+I've seen people using Raw SQL instead of Active Record queries in old legacy Rails apps, but I think it's fair to assume we don't have to do that anymore.
+ActiveRecord queries are easier to read and update than raw SQL.

 I took out the `.order(name: :asc)` because typically searching by ID should only return a single record.